Szomti/BetterShutdown/README.md

   - Input for basic commands (like in cmd)
 - Dark/Light Theme

+## Known issues:
+- Can't cancel soft shutdown using abort btn or in the confirmation dialog (you can stop it by closing the app though)
+- Soft shutdown might still have some issues as I just made a quick fix

 ## Planned:
 - Better time format than only seconds (information about how long till shutdown)
 - Minimize (hide) app